maxence-charriere/go-app/docs/web/documents/routing.md

 ## Define a route

 Defining a route is done by **associating a URL path with a given component type**.

+When a page is requested, its URL path is compared with the defined routes.
+Then **a new instance of the component type associated with the route is created and displayed**.

 Routes are defined by using a simple pattern or by a regular expression.

 ### Simple route